 What people should be doing if they are really enraged by this incident, is not to call for the couple to be killed or a heavy punishment but for migrant workers to be given the same rights as local workers under the employment act.
 Are they doing any less than what locals are doing, if not more.
 Then why give them less rights as workers?

-Some of my friends from other countries who learnt about these case through the news have asked me why Singapore had so many of such cases.
+Some of my friends from other countries who learnt about these case through the news have asked me about this trend.

 As such, I’ve decided to write this entry regarding my personal views on why maid abuse is so prevalent in Singapore.